mkandes/naked-singularity/README.md

 Each tag listed in this GitHub package corresponds to an individual Singularity container built from its matching naked-singularity (Singularity.tag) definition file.
-Note, however, since these containers are still built manually and then pushed manually to the GHCR, you should not assume a container available from the GHCR was built using the latest version of its definition file available in the naked-singularity repository.
+Note, however, since these containers are still built manually and then pushed to the GHCR, you should not assume a container available from the GHCR was built using the latest version of its definition file available in the naked-singularity repository.

 ## Additional Information